The Hakluyt Society for scholarly books on voyages of discovery, history of exploration, maritime history, historical travel accounts

 467 pages, 16 maps, 27 colour plates, 45 b/w illustrations, 29-page introduction, appendix, bibliography, index.
 Includes 35 separate accounts, drawn from contemporary manuscripts and printed sources, of the experiences of a wide range of English travellers to Venice.

-This volume is issued free of charge to Society members with subscriptions current for 2022.
+This volume was issued free of charge to Society members with subscriptions current for 2022.